Generating a Certificate Signing Request (CSR) using Plesk Server Administrator 2.5

 - Click on the “Request” button.

 - Selecting” Request” results in the sending of a certificate-signing request (CSR) to the email address you provided in the certificate fields discussed above.
 When a CSR (certificate signing request) is generated there are two different text sections, the RSA Private Key and the Certificate Request.
 Do not lose your RSA private key.
 You will need this during the certificate installation process.
-Losing it is likely to result in the need to purchase another certificate.

 - Copy and paste the Certificate Request emailed to you into the SSL web form where it requests a CSR (Certificate Signing Request).